-Key audit matters are those matters that, in my professional judgment, were of most significance in my audit of the financial statements of the current period.
-These matters were addressed in the context of my consolidated audit as a whole, and in forming my opinion thereon, and therefore do not represent a separate opinion on these matters.
+Key audit matters are those matters that, in my professional judgment, were of most significance in my audit of the current period's consolidated financial statements.
+These matters were addressed in the context of my audit of the consolidated financial statements as a whole, and in forming my opinion thereon, and therefore do not represent a separate opinion on these matters.